po-hsiang666/co110a/HW/HW2.md

 # DMux8Way
 ```
-// This file is part of www.nand2tetris.org
-// and the book "The Elements of Computing Systems"
-// by Nisan and Schocken, MIT Press.
-// File name: projects/01/DMux8Way.hdl

 /**
 * 8-way demultiplexor:
 * {a, b, c, d, e, f, g, h} = {in, 0, 0, 0, 0, 0, 0, 0} if sel == 000